TelerikAcademy/JavaScript-OOP/Topics/00. Course-Introduction/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true } -->
 # What's Coming Next?
 - JavaScript OOP
-  - Continuation of JavaScript Fundamentals && JS UI & DOM
+  - Continuation of JavaScript Fundamentals
   - Diving into design of modern JS apps
 - Pretty much the same
   - Lectures 2 times a week
-  - Practical exam after a 2 weeks
+  - Practical exam after 3 weeks
 - The course exam
   - Solve/extend one or more tasks